Find time-saving French resources here! ➔

 Some of my students were shy, some didn’t want to mess up, and some just didn’t have the proficiency to perform at the level of course they were in.
 However, all of them wanted to be able to speak much more than they cared about conjugating verbs!

-In those 15 years, I’ve taught FSL and immersion.
+In the past 20 years, I’ve taught FSL and immersion.
 Over the years, I’ve taught grades 4-12, so I’ve made resources that were really fun for my 9 year-olds and others that were really effective and fun for my 18 year-olds.

-Here are some of my favorite French speaking resources!
+Here are some of my favorite French speaking activities!

 French Speaking Cards